Catherine Loveday: Later life

 Loveday married and had a son and a daughter.
 One of her jobs was as an educational adviser to science students at the Open University.
 She married twice, for the second time to George, around 1986, and acquired three stepsons.
-She enrolled with the Open University and earned her BA at the age of 50 and her BSc (Hons) five years later.
+She enrolled at the Open University and earned her BA at the age of 50 and her BSc (Hons) five years later.

 Campaigning

-As a child, the failure of East Barnet war memorial to mention her father puzzled Loveday so in later life she launched a campaign to have his name added to the memorial which it was in 1995.
-At that time, it was the only Second World War name to be included but Loveday later succeeded in having a further 35 men added.
+As a child, the failure of the East Barnet war memorial to mention her father puzzled Loveday, so in later life, she launched a campaign to have his name added to the memorial, which it was in 1995.
+At that time, it was the only Second World War name to be included, but Loveday later succeeded in having a further 35 men added.
 She then moved on to the memorials at New Barnet and Hendon.

 In 2011, Loveday succeeded in having the names of 136 men added to the New Barnet memorial on a new plaque made of Portland stone.
 In August 2015, she managed to have the names of 228 men added to the Hendon war memorial.
 In September 2015, the memorial was rededicated in a special service.
 The new Hendon plaque was designed by John Tebb of High Barnet whose brother, Frederick George Tebb, is named on the memorial.
-Loveday has identified a further 1,000 names to be added to the Finchley memorial and 500 more for the Edgware memorial and is raising funds to pay for plaques for both.
+Loveday has identified a further 1,000 names to be added to the Finchley memorial and 500 more for the Edgware memorial, and is raising funds to pay for plaques for both.